 - 1. Intern does not achieve the minimum score of 4 on each competency for their final professional evaluations. - 2.
 Intern does not abide by the HIPAA or Academic Integrity Policies - 3.
 Intern is dismissed from supervised practice site due to poor performance, or ethical violation - 4.
-Intern has more than 3 absences, tardiness, or unexcused early departures during a given rotation b.
+Intern has more than 3 absences, tardiness, or unexcused early departures b.
 Intern evaluations and communication of poor performance